mjrotter4445/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG ##

 ### **The Statistical question** ###
-There are mpg test results for 50 prototype MechaCars.
-Multiple design specifications to identify ideal vehicle performance such as vehicle length, vehicle weight, spoiler angel, drivetrain, and ground clearance, were collected for each vehicle.
+We have available to us the mpg test results for 50 prototype MechaCars.
+Included in this data set we have multiple design specifications to identify ideal vehicle performance such as vehicle length, vehicle weight, spoiler angel, drivetrain, and ground clearance, were collected for each vehicle.
-With multiple linear regression model we are identifying which variables (vehicle weight, spoiler angle, ground clearance, AWD and vehicle length in our case) in the dataset predict the mpg of MechaCar prototypes.
+With multiple linear regression model we are identifying which variables (vehicle weight, spoiler angle, ground clearance, AWD and vehicle length, in our case) in the dataset predict the mpg of MechaCar prototypes.
 **What are the relationships between variables and mpg of MechCar prototypes?**

-### **Null Hypothesis and alternative hypothesis for linear regression** ###
+### **Null Hypothesis(HO) and Alternative Hypothesis (Ha) for Linear Regression** ###
-With multiple linear regression model, we are establishing the following hypotheses:
+With multiple linear regression model, we are establishing the following hypothesis:

 **HO**:  the slope of the linear model is zero or m = -0 (if there is no significant linear relationship, each dependent value would be determined by random chance and error.
 Therefore, our linear model would be a flat line with a slope of 0).
-**Ha**: The Slope of the linear model is not zero or m not equal to 0 (If there is a significant linear relationship, each dependent value would not be determined by random change and error.  therefore, our linear model would not be a flat line with a slope greater or lessser than 0.
+**Ha**: The slope of the linear model is not zero or m not equal to 0 (If there is a significant linear relationship, each dependent value would not be determined by random chance and error.
+Therefore, our linear model would not be a flat line with a slope greater or lessser than 0.

 **1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the data set?**